 The business analyst enters the process early on, even before the software engineers begin working.
 They are in charge of establishing communication and developing a connection with the client, the customer who requires the software project.

 This job is crucial in bridging the gap between the client’s needs and the reality and capabilities of a software development team in meeting those goals.
 The business analyst collaborates with both parties to collect needs and specifications.

 The product owner (PO) collaborates closely with the business analyst but, as the name implies, owns the whole product.
-They perform an important role on the committed team, describing the desirable outcomes to the software developers and other stakeholders.
-They have a thorough awareness of the project’s importance and how it fits into the larger picture at the business.
+They perform an important role on the committed team, describing the desired outcomes to the software developers and other stakeholders.
+They have a thorough awareness of the project’s importance and how it fits into the larger picture of the business.

 While the business analyst speaks with clients, the PO collaborates with all essential stakeholders, including upper-level executives and those responsible for developing the product.
-Another significant distinction is that their concentration is restricted to a single project, whereas the business analyst’s function is more broad in scope.
+Another significant distinction is that their concentration is restricted to a single project, whereas the business analyst’s function is broader in scope.